pkarsy/TasmotaBerryTime/ds3231/README.md

     You will see a message reporting success(or failure)
 - If all is OK put this in "autoexec.be"
+- If you have other berry files to load/import put the line
+> load('ds3231')
-- If you have other berry files to load/import put it first, so the system time will be OK when the other files are loaded.
+first, so the system time will be OK when the other files are loaded.

 ## Breakout battery problem

 ![DS3231 breakout](ds3231.jpg)

+**In short, when using 3.3V for VCC (ESP32, STM32 etc) just put a CR2032 and you are ready to go.**

+More details now :
 The most popular (on online stores) breakout, has a weird design choice.
 In particular it has a primitive charging circuitry (a diode and a resistor in series) and is trying to charge a rechargeable battery (LIR2032).
 Most of the time however the breakout is sold with a normal (CR2032) or no battery at all.
 The use of a rechargeable battery is a somewhat problematic choice anyway :

 - The LIR2032 is no nearly as common, and it is more expensive than CR2032.